mgao6767/mingze-gao/posts/merton-dd/index.md

 ### My code

-Based on the original SAS code in Bharath and Shumway (2008), I made some edits and below is a fully self-contained SAS code that executes smoothly.
+Based on the original SAS code in @bharath_forecasting_2008, I made some edits and below is a fully self-contained SAS code that executes smoothly.
 Note that I've corrected the above issues.

 <script src="https://gist.github.com/mgao6767/1ae3cf6f8b38dd001d0cf7b6850d29a3.js"></script>